 Status of Oregon testing centers

-We will attempt to keep the list below updated.
+To minimize any business disruptions during this serious pandemic, ODA and Metro Institute will stay in frequent contact with the testing centers and will update our websites when new information is provided.
 However, because of public health-related concerns, some testing centers may close with little advanced notice.
 Please confirm that a testing center will be open, prior to making plans.
-Updated July 29.
+Updated June 10.

 Where do I take my pesticide exam(s)?

 The following testing centers in Oregon are open (remember to reconfirm):

 - Burns: Treasure Valley Community College (Tuesdays through Fridays; contact Metro or location for details)

 - Eugene: University of Oregon

 - Hermiston: Blue Mountain Community College (limited operations; contact Metro or location for details)